The Letter of Request was couched in strikingly wide terms. Mr Hunter cites the judgment of Peter Gibson LJ in the State of Minnesota case at para 64:

 ".... for many years now, the United States has sought to exercise jurisdiction over foreigners in respect of acts done outside the jurisdiction of that Country.
 This is not in accordance with international law and has led to legislation on the part of other States designed to protect their nationalsfromcriminal proceedings in foreign courts where the claims to jurisdiction by those courts are excessive and constitute an invasion of sovereignty".

 12) PRIVILEGE AND DUTY OF CONFIDENTIALITY

-"Now Section 5 of the 1975 Act provides for the obtaining of evidence for criminal proceedings but expressly the section only applies to proceedings which have been instituted (none have been instituted) and, impliedly, to a request by the Court in which the proceedings have been instituted.
-The case is therefore not within Section 5, and the procedure is an attempt to get the evidence in spite of that fact".
+The Westinghouse casealso comments in detail on claims to privilege against production of documents sought under Letters of Request and differentiates between documents required for the purposes of civil proceedings and documents sought for the purpose of a Grand Jury investigation which might lead to criminal proceedings.
+Lord Wilberforce said,"Now Section 5 of the 1975 Act providesfor the obtaining of evidence for criminalproceedings but expressly the section only applies to proceedings which have been instituted (none have been instituted) and, impliedly, to a request by the Court in which the proceedings have been instituted.
+The case is therefore not within Section 5, and the procedure isanattempt to get the evidence in spite of that fact".

 There is also the question of attorney-client privilege which in England is either legal advice privilege or litigation privilege.

 In United States of America v.
 Philip Morris and Others the government was suing a number of tobacco companies for $280 billion, alleging that they misled the public aboutthe risks of smoking.